Venture Debt: Everything You Need to Know

 - To create a bridge and get your company from where it is currently to a state of profitability.

-- If you've finished lining up investors, and you calculate that you'll need additional funding in order to meet your current goal.
+- If you've finished lining up investors, and you calculate that you'll need additional funding to meet your current goal.

 Getting Venture Debt: Advantages and Disadvantages